 (QMS) based on the standards of the ISO 9000 series.
-A quality management system is an enterprise process control system.
-Modern buyer orients not only on the product but also on the company that produces it.
+A capacity management system is an enterprise process control system.
+Modern buyers orient not only on the product but also on the company that produces it.
 A properly established and functioning QMS guarantees stability of product quality, company process management, company’s focus on quality assurance.